No Doubt: 2013–2015: Second hiatus and disbandment

 In October 2013, Tom Dumont revealed via Twitter that the band was once again on hiatus, but hinted that they would regroup in 2014.
 No Doubt did reform for sporadic live performances during 2014 and 2015, among others at Global Citizen Earth Day Concert, Rock in Rio USA, Riot Fest, and KAABOO in Del Mar, California, but did not announce a headline tour or release any new music.
 Around the release of her solo single "Baby Don't Lie", Gwen Stefani announced that No Doubt were working on a new album.
 However, during an interview with the Orange County Register in April 2015, Tony Kanal stated that the band was not working on any new material.

 In a June 2016 interview with Rolling Stone, Stefani expressed uncertainty over the future of No Doubt.
 "I don't know what's going to happen with No Doubt.
 When Tony [Kanal] and I are connected creatively, it's magic.
 But I think we've grown apart as far as what kind of music we want to make.
 I was really drained and burned out when we recorded [2012's Push and Shove].
 And I had a lot of guilt: 'I have to do it.'
 That's not the right setting to make music.
 There's some really great writing on that record.
 But the production felt really conflicted.
 It was sad how we all waited that long to put something out and it didn't get heard."
+Later that year, the other members of No Doubt formed a new band Dreamcar with AFI singer Davey Havok, releasing their debut album in 2017.